Highlights of Budget 2019

 The union budget is an important day for the salaried classes, as they keep an eye on the tax reforms and sops about their income.
 A detailed plan and tax rates are unveiled by the government that they need to follow.
 If you come under the category of a salaried employee, you need to know the highlights of the latest budget and the updates that affect you.
 The Union Budget 2019 announced some tax benefits for the middle and salaried classes.
 The salaried class includes individuals earning income up to 5 lakhs, who are now not required to pay tax.
 They also receive exemptions from interest deductions for housing loans, education loans, and other benefits.
 Let’s see the top highlights of the Budget 2019 that are important for the salaried class.

 1. Income tax

 The present income tax exemption limit for individual taxpayers is 2.5 lakhs.
 People earning income up to 3 lakhs are free from paying income tax.
-According to the new announcement in the budget 2019, there is no tax for the individuals with income up to 5 lakhs.
+According to the new announcement in the budget 2019, there is no tax for individuals with income up to 5 lakhs.
 The total income level is now increased to 5 lakhs from the previous income level of up to 3 lakhs.
-So to avail this tax benefit, your total income must not exceed 5 lakhs.
+So to avail of this tax benefit, your total income must not exceed 5 lakhs.
 There is also a full tax rebate for individuals having taxable income of up to 5 lakhs per annum.
 This means you are exempt from paying income tax if your gross income is up to 6.5 lakhs per year including investments.